webstone-education/webstone-education/README.md

 Welcome 👋!

+> **Warning**
+>
+> Thank you for being an early adopter!
+This repository is a placeholder for now while we work on the final student experience.
+> You can follow the progress in the [WebstoneHQ/webstone-education](https://github.com/WebstoneHQ/webstone-education/issues/29) repository.
+>
+> We will send you pull requests to update this repository when we're ready.
+You will also receive pull requests with courses, updates, and new technology stacks.

 This is your [Webstone Education](https://webstone.app) learning repository.
 It contains lessons, quizzes and all source code for your courses.
 In addition, this is where you write your code as you work on individual lessons.

 ## Getting started